Skip to content

 Are ventless gas fireplaces safe?

 Ventless logs don’t use a chimney or flue so the gases that are produced have nowhere to go.
 However, ventless fireplaces come with oxygen depletion sensors that will shut off the unit if oxygen reaches an unsafe level.
-It’s also recommended that these units aren’t ran for long periods of time, and a door or window be opened if the unit has ran for longer than an hour.
+It’s also recommended that these units aren’t run for long periods of time, and a door or window be opened if the unit has run for longer than an hour.

 The bottom line: Ventless gas logs are ideal for homeowners who value efficiency over ambience.
 They’re also great for those who are looking for a secondary vs a primary source of heat.